Esperanza Aguirre: Presidency of the Community of Madrid

 In October 2003, following the scandal of the dissenting deputies, the regional elections were rerun.
 The People's Party won a qualified majority of seats, which enabled Aguirre's investiture as President of the Community of Madrid.
 Aguirre's most important stated achievements in those years were the reduction of surgery waiting times, the building of eight new hospitals and 87 new state schools (most of them bilingual), an increase in the investment for several scholarships of education, and the expansion of the Underground to suburban areas such as Pozuelo de Alarcón.
 The period included the peak of the Spanish construction bubble, and many of her associates would later end up indicted for corruption.

+On 1 December 2005, the helicopter Aguirre was travelling on alongside Mariano Rajoy crashed shortly after taking off from the bullring of Móstoles.
+Aguirre managed to pull herself out of the helicopter without suffering any injuries.

 On 27 November 2008, she survived without injury the 2008 Mumbai attacks when shooting began in the Oberoi Trident while she was checking in.

 Aguirre announced her retirement as president on 17 September 2012, citing health issues, and that she would return to her career as a civil servant at the Ministry of Tourism.